-Parenting Moves Online; Moms and Dads Balance Internet’s Benefits and Dangers
+Parenting Moves Online as Moms and Dads Balance Internet’s Benefits and Dangers

-Washington, D.C.– The majority of parents in the United States are taking action to ensure their children are safe and responsible while using the Internet, according to Parenting Moves Online: Parents' Internet Actions and Attitudes, 2007,a new Cable in the Classroom/Common Sense Media poll conducted by Harris Interactive®.
+San Francisco, CA and Washington, D.C. – The majority of parents in the United States are taking action to ensure their children are safe and responsible while using the Internet, according to Parenting Moves Online: Parents' Internet Actions and Attitudes, 2007, a new Cable in the Classroom/Common Sense Media poll conducted by Harris Interactive®.

 In the survey released today, 85 percent of parents and legal guardians of children ages 6 to 18 who go online say they have talked to their child in the past year about how to be safe and smart online, and more than 93 percent say they have taken action to make sure the Web sites their kid visits meets with their approval.

 Even though the vast majority (71 percent) of parents reported having experienced one or more Internet-related issues with their child within the past year, an overwhelming majority of parents also believe the Internet is helpful to their kids.
 Parents agreed that the Internet has helped their child to learn skills and information needed to succeed in school (81 percent), learn about different cultures and ideas (74 percent), access current events and news (68 percent), express him/herself creatively (65 percent), and connect to and collaborate with people with similar interests (53 percent).

 "Many observers have expressed the fear that the Internet is a chaotic environment in which children are left to behave in unsupervised fashion.
 To the contrary, this research shows that today's parents themselves are online, and their parenting has moved online as well," said Helen Soulé, Ph.D., executive director of Cable in the Classroom.